 All admitted domestic applicants must confirm their intention to enroll by paying a \$300 Enrollment Deposit.
 A portion of the fee (\$150) will be used as a housing deposit.
-The \$300 Enrollment Deposit is not refundable and must be submitted no later than May 1.
+Enrollment deposits are fully refundable before May 1.
 Request for an extension must be made in writing.